Child Protection Act 1999

 Working with Children (Indigenous Communities) Amendment Bill 2021

-This bill aimed to reform Queensland's Blue Card system for Indigenous communities by giving Community Justice Groups power to approve restricted working with children clearances for community members who would otherwise be denied.
-The bill was introduced as a private member's bill but failed at the second reading stage and did not become law.
+This bill sought to reform Queensland's Blue Card system for Indigenous communities by giving Community Justice Groups the power to approve restricted working with children clearances for community members who would otherwise be refused due to certain past criminal offences.
+It was a private member's bill introduced by Mr R Katter MP that failed at the second reading stage and did not become law.

 1/9/2021· 2nd reading failed· Mr R Katter MP